Disclaimer

 1st line: expectant management for 7-14 days

-Indications for other 1st line options:
+Indications for other 1st line options (i.e. medical or surgical management):

 • Expectant management is not acceptable to the patient → offer medical management